codeigniter4/shield/docs/4 - authorization.md

 In order to grant any permissions to a group, they must have the permission assigned to the group, within the `AuthGroups` config file, under the `$matrix` property.
-The matrix is an associative array with the group name as the key, and array of permissions that should be applied to that group.
+The matrix is an associative array with the group name as the key, and an array of permissions that should be applied to that group.

 ```php
 public $matrix = [